thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

-We built the whole query engine and dagnabit we're gonna use the whole query engine!
+We built the whole query engine and dagnabbit we're gonna use the whole query engine!
 `completion_of` immediately calls another query `scope_at`:

 ```rs